Simple Living With Nature

 Why Make Your Own Deodorant?

-But why make your own deodorant you ask?
-Because regular store bought deodorant is full of ingredients that are very questionable to say the least.
-Have you ever looked at the ingredient list?
-I suggest checking it out and you’ll see what I mean.
+Then, regular store bought deodorant is full very questionable ingredients, to say the least.
+If you haven’t looked at the ingredient list, I suggest checking it out.
+I don’t know what half of it even is!

 What Goes in Homemade Deodorant?

-Arrowroot powder and baking soda are added for their natural deodorizing effect.
-If you are sensitive to baking soda in your deodorant it can be omitted, just replace with more arrowroot powder.
+Baking soda and arrowroot powder work perfectly for their natural deodorizing effect.
+If you are sensitive to baking soda, it’s okay to omit it and replace with more arrowroot powder.

-I like to use an herbal infused blend of coconut oil and sweet almond oil for this deodorant recipe.
-Coconut oil is antimicrobial and antifungal, and sweet almond oil is light and absorbs easily into the skin, so there is minimal oil residue left after applying.
+Infused oil: An herbal infused blend of coconut oil and sweet almond oil works best for this deodorant recipe.
+Coconut oil is antimicrobial and anti-fungal, and sweet almond oil is light and absorbs easily into the skin, leaving minimal oil residue left after application.

 There are many other herbs you could choose depending on your preferences.
 Some good options are rosemary, mint, calendula, oregano, marshmallow root, yarrow, rose, chamomile, and lemon balm.